lushaojia/urop-ssrc/README.md

 </div>

 3. Put the 2D points into a KD-tree for efficient access of neighboring points in a fixed-radius neighborhood.
 4. For each `point` in the set of 2D points, find all points in its fixed-radius neighborhood.
 Imagine overlaying a coordinate grid over `point` with `point` as the origin.
 Then, divide the 360° neighborhood into 36 angular sectors of 10° each.
-If more than `threshold` consecutive sectors are empty of neighbors, we flag point as a boundary candidate and stores its _sindex_.
+If more than `threshold` consecutive sectors are empty of neighbors, we flag point as a boundary candidate and stores its _index_.
 <div>
     <img src="./imgs/pca_alg_visualized.png" style="width: auto; height: auto;">
 </div>